-3.3 SLB8 option with swept wings
+3.3.
+SLB8 option with swept wings

-As the vertical landing SLB8V2 turned out to be not fully convincing, alternative designs have been explored [9, 11].
-It has been tried to maintain the promising hypersonic aerodynamic configuration with small fixed wings, however, in order to allow the stage to use "in-air-capturing" [21, 22, 23] and horizontal landing, deployable wing options have been checked on integration and mass impact [9, 11].
+As the vertical landing SLB8V2 turned out to be not fully convincing, alternative designs have been explored [8, 10].
+It has been tried to maintain the promising hypersonic aerodynamic configuration with small fixed wings, however, in order to allow the stage to use "in-air-capturing" [23, 24, 25] and horizontal landing, deployable wing options have been checked on integration and mass impact [8, 10].
 The challenge of this design is finding a suitable combination of different wing shapes which achieve a sufficiently high trimmed subsonic L/D of around 6, acceptable landing speed but also being fully trimable in hypersonic flight at high-angles of attack.
-A partially automatic variation of parameters was implemented in an MDA approach in order to systematically search for feasible and promising lay-outs shown in [11].
+A partially automatic variation of parameters was implemented in an MDA approach in order to systematically search for feasible and promising lay-outs shown in [10].
 Instead of trailing edge flaps the inner segment had separate spoilers on its lower and upper surface.

 A critical aspect for RLVs like the SpaceLiner is the selection a of reusable cryogenic tank insulation which works under multiple environmental conditions.
 Independent of weather conditions (e.g. temperature, humidity) effective insulation needs to be ensured and icing on the vehicle external surface is to be avoided.
 DLR has performed systematic research on promising combinations of insulation and reentry TPS for which the SLB7-3 serves as the reference system concept.
-The booster stage's reusable cryogenic tank insulation has been investigated under consideration of the external TPS by numerical simulation and experiments [34, 35, 36].
-The preselected design option includes a so-called purge gap creating a distinct gap between the insulation of the cryogenic tank and the external thermal protection system, which has to be resistant to temperatures beyond typical limits of cryoinsulations.
-This relatively complex combination of external TPS and cryogenic insulation has been selected in order to avoid icing even in humid and relatively cold environment [34].
+The booster stage's reusable cryogenic tank insulation has been investigated under consideration of the external TPS by numerical simulation and experiments [36, 37, 38].
+The pre-selected design option includes a so-called purge gap creating a distinct gap between the insulation of the cryogenic tank and the external thermal protection system, which has to be resistant to temperatures beyond typical limits of cryo-insulations.
+This relatively complex combination of external TPS and cryogenic insulation has been selected in order to avoid icing even in humid and relatively cold environment [36].
 In the gap a forced flow of pre-heated dry gas is providing a controlled boundary condition at the outer interface of the cryogenic insulation.
-Results from the DLR projects AKIRA and TRANSIENT demonstrate the reusable insulation concept is functioning, however, a mass impact on the SLB stage is expected [35, 36].
+Results from the DLR projects AKIRA and TRANSIENT demonstrate the reusable insulation concept is functioning, however, a mass impact on the SLB stage is expected [37, 38].
 This effect is due to the increased weight per surface area but also by the reduced available volume for propellants inside the SLB because of the enlarged thermal protection thickness compared to the previous assumptions.

-At the end of the AKIRA-project such an influence on the reference system has been investigated using the SLB8V3-variant presented in [11].
-Three iteration steps were performed (see short summary in [43]) considering the definition of the thermal protection system as well as cryogenic insulation based upon AKIRA-investigations.
+At the end of the AKIRA-project such an influence on the reference system has been investigated using the SLB8V3-variant presented in [10].
+Three iteration steps were performed (see short summary in [27]) considering the definition of the thermal protection system as well as cryogenic insulation based upon AKIRA-investigations.
 A TPS with external metallic surface (either Inconel or Titanium or Aluminum depending on the expected maximum temperatures) has been assumed.

-In the final Iteration 3 of the SLB8 design it has been decided to add an additional, 10th rocket engine to improve thrust-toweight ratio at lift-off, thus, reducing gravity losses with almost similar ascent propellant mass compared to SLB7-3.
-The outer dimensions of the SLB8V3 configuration in Iteration 3 are shown in Figure 10.
+In the final Iteration 3 of the SLB8 design it has been decided to add an additional, 10th rocket engine to improve thrust-to-weight ratio at lift-off, thus, reducing gravity losses with almost similar ascent propellant mass compared to SLB7-3.
+The outer dimensions of the SLB8V3 configuration in Iteration 3 are shown in [27, 46].
 The fuselage diameter is increased to 8.8 m.
-As a consequence, the stage length reduces to 79.1 m (without body flap).
+As a consequence, the stage length reduces to 79.1 m.
 Aerodynamic performance requirements of the In-Air-Capturing method lead to an increased wing size.
-The wing is inclined by 2.5° with respect to the fuselage rotational axis.
-The overall span is at 53.8 m while the mid-chord length increases to 9.9 m.
-Higher masses for thermal protection, propulsion and structure changes the axial center of gravity position that is calculated at x = 57.108m from the nose of the booster stage in case of the outer wing segment deployed.
-In case of folded outer wings, the center of gravity position is calculated at x = 57.243 m.
-[43]
+Estimated dry mass of the SLB8V3 Iteration 3 reaches 220 Mg, roughly 10% more than SLB7-3.